plasmonX: an Open-Source Code for Nanoplasmonics: Introduction

 In this paper, we introduce \texttt{plasmonX}, a novel open-source code for simulating the plasmonic response of nanostructures, which features the first robust implementation of \wfq and \wfqfmu models.
 In addition, \texttt{plasmonX} provides a solid implementation of continuum dielectric methods (BEM), in a unified and efficient framework.
 Specifically, the dielectric polarizable continuum model (DPCM) \cite{tomasi2005quantum} and Integral Equation Formalism PCM (IEFPCM) \cite{tomasi1999ief,mennucci1997evaluation,cances1997new,corni2001enhanced} formalisms are implemented, supporting arbitrary geometries via mesh discretization.
-The code is written in modern Fortran, with a Python-based interface for input parsing, and a CMake build system that ensures cross-platform compatibility.
+Differently from most simulation tools used in nanoplasmonics, which address plasmonic response either through continuum electrodynamics (e.g. MNPBEM \cite{trugler2012}), or through general-purpose quantum-mechanical methods, \texttt{plasmonX} is designed to bridge atomistic classical models and continuum approaches within a single, scalable software platform.
+In particular, \texttt{plasmonX} is the first open-source software that allows atomistic classical simulations of nanoplasmonics.
+The code is written in modern Fortran 2008, with a Python-based interface for input parsing, and a CMake build system that ensures cross-platform compatibility.
 It supports multiple numerical solvers, including matrix inversion, Krylov subspace iterative methods \cite{saad2003iterative,meurant2020krylov}, and a fully memory-efficient ``on-the-fly'' Generalized Minimum RESidual algorithm (GMRES) implementation \cite{saad1986gmres}, making it suitable for both small-scale and high-performance computing (HPC) applications for nanostructures of more than 1 million atoms \cite{lafiosca2021going}.

 The manuscript is structured as follows: we briefly recall the theoretical foundations of the methods implemented in \texttt{plasmonX}, its modular architecture, and input specification, followed by performance benchmarks and illustrative simulations, including the optical properties of noble metal nanoalloys and field-enhancement in gold dimers.
 Finally, we introduce the \texttt{plasmonX} dedicated post-processing suite, which is distributed along with the main code, enabling visualization and analysis of induced densities and fields.